manuelqg/strands-agentcore-starter/README.md

 ```
 Deploy a a simple weather agent to AgentCore using strands framework.
 Use credential from .env file to authenticate.
 Name the file agentcore_weather_agent.
-Test the agent.
+Call the agent agentcore_weather_agent Test the agent.
 Deploy to us-east-1.
 Use agentcore and strands mcp for guidance
 ”
 ```